TarsCloud/TarsDocs_en/installation/source-windows.md

 └────┴─────────────────────────┴─────────┴─────────┴──────────┴────────┴──────┴──────────┴──────────┴──────────┴──────────┴──────────┘
 ```

-**If PM2 cannot be found, the environment variable does not take effect.
-Please execute: CentOS: source ~/.bashrc or Ubuntu: source ~/.profile or Mac: source ~/.bash_profile first.
-This file will be written during installation**

 - tars-node-web: Tar Web homepage service, default binding 3000 port, Source code corresponding web directory

 - tars-user-system: The authority management service is responsible for managing all relevant authorities, and is bound to port 3001 by default, Source code corresponding web/demo directory